Ken Rockwell VS Michael Reichmann

 P.S.
 While he describes himself as a photographer, I don’t personally consider any of Rockwell’s photos to be that good…

-17. FrankG Says:
+17. FrankG says:

 Ken Rockwell is my hero.

-18. The Chrome Dragon Says:
+18. The Chrome Dragon says:

 It is rather interesting two persons behind the two of my favorite websites dueling it out on a specific subject.